 Arbutus Folk School is seeking funding and partnerships to open a Puget Sound Craft Heritage Center to identify, protect and promote the Northwest’s craft traditions.
 The Historical Center will work to identify and preserve knowledge and skills unique to living in the Pacific Northwest.

 The school intends to create and maintain a strong connection with the local community and the community of crafters and artists.
 We always welcome ideas about classes to teach and welcome connections to great teachers and craft leaders.
 This collaboration with the learning community is critical to our vision of listening to and being guided by your interests.

 The school is deeply interested in fostering intergenerational learning.
 Many of the skills and methods taught at the school were part of every-day living for many elders in our community.
 We deeply value this community and hope to create a network of elders to teach classes and mentor students.
 The school also plans to create special events specifically for grandparents and grandchildren to participate together.

-Currently, most classes are designed for adults but we hope to expand classes specifically for younger children, particularly during the summer.
-The school would like to offer summer day camps which would combine physical activity with introductions to a variety of skill development activities such as sewing, cooking, gardening, simple woodworking, storytelling etc.
+The school offers summer day camps and after school camps which would combine physical activity with introductions to a variety of skill development activities such as sewing, cooking, gardening, simple woodworking, storytelling etc.

 International Cultural Exchange Program

 As our school grows, we would like to host international teacher exchanges.
 This program would invite international folk artists and traditional skills instructors to come to our school and offer classes in their craft.
 Teachers from our school may also be sponsored to visit other regions of the U.S. and the world to advance their knowledge and improve their ability to teach our local students.

 The school can provide a unique group experience for organizations, religious groups or families interested in designing their own program.